 With new federal regulations being added almost every day in the health care industry, pharmacies and dispensaries often run into compliance issues.
 When this happens, it is essential to get legal advice and representation from an experienced health care attorney.

 At Rivas Goldstein, LLP, health care law is our sole focus.
 We help health care professionals and entities in your situation every day.
-If your business received a subpoena or civil investigative demand from the government, or audits by PBM’s Pharmacy Benefit Managers such as Caremark, or your office was raided by law enforcement, we will help you get through these difficult times and leave the problems in the past.
+If your business received a subpoena or civil investigative demand from the government or audits by PBMs (pharmacy benefit managers) such as Caremark, or if your office was raided by law enforcement, we will help you get through these difficult times and leave the problems in the past.
 Call our New York office at 646-859-3790 to set up an initial consultation.

 Assisting Pharmacies And Pharmacists Under Investigation

-Law enforcement and regulatory agencies regularly conduct investigations of pharmacies and dispensaries in an effort to uncover illegal activity such as fraud or abuse.
-The audits are often overseen by the FBI, the Office of the Inspector General (OIG), the Medicaid Fraud Control Unit or by Zone Program Integrity Contractors (ZPIC).
+Law enforcement and regulatory agencies regularly conduct investigations of pharmacies and dispensaries to uncover illegal activity such as fraud or abuse.
+The FBI, the Office of the Inspector General (OIG), the Medicaid Fraud Control Unit or Zone Program Integrity Contractors (ZPIC) often oversee these audits.

-Dealing with these agencies requires opening the lines of communication in order to narrow the scope of the investigation and truly understand the issues of concern.
-At Rivas Goldstein LLP, our health care lawyers have more than 50 years of combined experience working with health care regulatory agencies — and we know how they operate.
+Dealing with these agencies requires opening the lines of communication to narrow the scope of the investigation and understand the issues of concern.
+At Rivas Goldstein, LLP, our health care lawyers have more than 50 years of combined experience working with health care regulatory agencies — and we know how they operate.

 For example, we know that an investigation doesn’t have to put your business on hold.
-In some cases, a regulatory agency may seize records or documents were seized during the audit.
-If your business has had documents taken, we can help you obtain this property so that you can continue to operate your business even while the investigation continues.
+In some cases, a regulatory agency may seize records or documents during the audit.
+If your business has had documents taken, we can help you get this property back so that you can continue to operate your business even while the investigation continues.

-At Rivas Goldstein LLP, we help our clients manage their businesses according to the law.
-We are trusted by pharmacies and pharmacists in the New York and New Jersey metropolitan area for assistance with health care law matters, including:
+At Rivas Goldstein, LLP, we help our clients manage their businesses according to the law.
+We are trusted by pharmacies and pharmacists in the New York and New Jersey metropolitan area for help with health care law matters, including:

 - Initial licensing